bachya/linkding-cli/README.md

 Commands:
   all        Get all bookmarks.
-  archive    Archive a bookmark by it's linkding ID. create     Create a bookmark. delete     Delete a bookmark by it's linkding ID. get        Get a bookmark by it's linkding ID. unarchive  Unarchive a bookmark by it's linkding ID. update     Update a bookmark.
+  archive    Archive a bookmark by its linkding ID. create     Create a bookmark. delete     Delete a bookmark by its linkding ID. get        Get a bookmark by its linkding ID. unarchive  Unarchive a bookmark by its linkding ID. update     Update a bookmark by its linkding ID.
   ```

 ### The `bookmarks all` command